 - Your comments will be published on our website including your name and address;

-- We will remove any signature, email address and telephone number before publishing;
+- We will remove any personal data that is not relevant to the assessment of an application (such as signatures, email addresses and telephone numbers) before publishing;

-As of the 1st April, the Local Planning Authority will no longer acknowledge receipt of representations relating to Planning Applications.
+The Local Planning Authority does not acknowledge receipt of representations relating to Planning Applications.
 We aim to publish representations within 2 working days of receipt.

 The decision making process